AnalyticsAutomated/analytics_automated/docs/how_it_works.rst

 How The System Works
 ====================

 A_A turns data analysis pipelines in to RESTful webservices for the purpose of building SOA systems.
 A_A is made up of 2 main components;

 1. A system for configuring and monitoring data analysis workflows.
 2. A system of Celery workers which can receive the data and run those workflows.

-A design goal for A_A is to make it agnostic to the code which executes each data analysis step.
+A design goal for A_A is to make it agnostic to the code which executes the data analysis steps.
 This will free up analysts and scientists to use the technology or tool which is most appropriate for any given data transformation or analysis task.

 The other principle design goal is to attempt to transform the problem of turning data analysis pipelines in to Web Services in to an problem of configuration rather than development.

 Workflows
 ---------